Treadmill or Trampoline? Make the Smart Investment

 The Pros and Cons of Trampolines

-Let’s flip it over and cover some of the main pros and cons to trampoline jumping.
+Let’s flip it over and cover some of the main pros and cons of trampoline jumping.

 We’re going to use overlapping pros and cons that rebounders and outdoor trampolines share to avoid confusion: